splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

-Configuring Proxy Settings for Private Locations
+Configuring proxy settings for a private location
 ===================================================

 In environments where direct internet access is restricted, you can route synthetic test traffic through a proxy server by configuring the following environment variables: